K1zum1/AstroWind/source/setup/README.md

 python3 master.py
 python3 problem_setup.py
 ```
+**Everytime you change a parameter in parameters.py, you must rerun the setup again to see the new results**

 For an image with an inclination of 80 degrees and a line velocity of 2 km/s:
 ```bash